Save the Chubby Mermaids – How to Protect Florida Manatees

 Disclosure: This post contains affiliate links, which means I may receive a commission if you click a link and purchase a product featured in this post - at no extra cost to you.

-Did you know manatees inspired mermaid legends?
 Evidence suggests that explorers sailing around Florida and the Caribbean, including Christopher Columbus, sometimes mistook manatees for mermaids.
 This fun fact has led many Florida manatee lovers like me to affectionately refer to manatees as chubby mermaids.

 Manatees are classified as sirenians, the only completely aquatic mammals that are herbivores.
 They live in shallow waters grazing on seagrasses and aquatic plants and coming up to breathe every few minutes.